 Chocolate chip cookie sticks have all the chewy and gooey flavor of chocolate chip cookies but you don’t need to portion the dough.
 Press the dough into one pan, then slice the chocolate chip dough into sticks after they’ve cooled.

 Don’t underestimate the fun of dunking these cookies.
 Cookie sticks are the perfect shape to dunk into a glass of milk, a cup of coffee or a cup of hot chocolate.
+If you need a bigger batch, try my chocolaty M&M cookie bars, great for sharing at a party or with a bigger crowd.

 How Do I Keep My Cookie Sticks From Sticking To The Pan?